yankunm/My_MongoDB_Guide/README.md

 ## On JS side

-Create a schema and using that schema, create a model:
+Create a schema (a template used to create models) and using that schema, create a model (**a class** that allows us instantiate data that could be stored in MongoDB):
 ```
 const personSchema = new mongoose.Schema({
     name: String,